wesleyayer92/what-the-spell-did-you-say-frontend/README.md

 ## Motivation

-Wes, having a knack for foreign languages, found an api built by Merriam Websters' Collegiate Dictionary that sparked an interest in developing an application that would teach kids how to spell.
+Initially we had started with the idea of using an api built by Merriam Websters' Collegiate Dictionary which eventually turned into using lists of spelling be words to develop a mobile app that would test you on your spelling skill.

 ## Screenshots
 ![](assets/Screen%20Shot%202020-03-12%20at%201.37.40%20PM.png)